 Educated by Tara Westover

 Have you ever walked into a room and found yourself gripped by fear, knowing that you didn’t “belong”?
 That’s happened many a time in many a room for Tara Westover.
-Rather than letting it cripple her, she has turned her experiences into a perennially popular memoir and book club-favourite, Educated.
+Rather than letting it cripple her, she has turned her experiences into a perennially popular memoir and book club favourite, Educated.
 From being raised by her survivalist Mormon family, largely cut-off from the rest of the world and “home-schooled” in their religion, to being the best and brightest at the world’s top universities, Westover has the kind of grit, determination, and passion for life and learning to which we should all aspire.
+Read my full review of Educated here.

 Have you read any particularly powerful memoirs by women lately?
 Add to this list in the comments below!